Dr Phill Simpson

 During that time, I met my wife to be, Rose, at a friend’s wedding.
 I'd known Rose since we were teenagers but we'd lost contact over the years.
 I decided to return to New Zealand and completed a Graduate Diploma in Teaching (primary).
-I've been teaching and writing ever since and am currently studying for my Doctorate in Education.
-I've also completed a Masters (Hons) in Creative Writing and a Post-grad certificate in Education.
+I've been teaching and writing ever since.
+I've also completed my Doctorate in Education, a Masters (Hons) in Creative Writing and a Post-grad certificate in Education.

 Rose and I have been married for over 15 years now and we have a fantastic son together - Jack!
 We also have two border terriers (Whiskey and Raffles) which we adore.